Methodist Church of Great Britain: Charities

+Sexual abuse

+In 2015, the Methodist Church commissioned an independent review which identified nearly 2,000 cases of past abuse, including 914 allegations of sexual abuse involving ministers or church staff, resulting in a formal public apology by the Methodist Conference.
+In 2022, the final report of the Independent Inquiry into Child Sexual Abuse found several cases of abuse within the Methodist Church, which was one of 38 religious organisations examined.
+The report issued 20 recommendations, and the church pledged to implement them, strengthen its safeguarding procedures, and improve support for survivors.

 Ecumenical and interfaith relations

 The Methodist Church participates in various ecumenical forums and associations with other denominations.
 The church is a founding member of Churches Together in Britain and Ireland (since 1990) and the three national ecumenical bodies in Great Britain, namely Churches Together in England, Cytûn in Wales, and Action of Churches Together in Scotland.
 Since 1975, the Methodist Church is one of the Covenanted Churches in Wales, along with the Church in Wales, the Presbyterian Church of Wales, the United Reformed Church and certain Baptist churches.
 It participates in the Conference of European Churches and the World Council of Churches.
 The church has sent delegates to every Assembly of the World Council and has at various times been represented on its Central Committees and its Faith and Order Commission.

 The Methodist Church is officially committed to "seek opportunities to work in partnership with other denominations" and "seek opportunities to join with other Christians in sharing the Good News of the Gospel and to make more followers of Jesus Christ through together bearing witness to the unity of the one, holy, catholic and apostolic Church."
 From the 1970s onward, the Methodist Church has been involved in nearly 900 local ecumenical partnerships (LEPs) with neighbouring denominations, such as the Church of England, the Baptist Union and the United Reformed Church.
 Christ Church in Nelson, Lancashire, is an unusual example of a joint Methodist–Catholic church in Britain.

 In April 2016 the World Methodist Council opened an Ecumenical Office in Rome, Italy.
 International Methodist leaders and Pope Francis met together to dedicate the new office.
-It exists to offer a resource in the city of Rome for the global Methodist family and to help facilitate Methodist relationships with the wider Christian Church, especially the Roman Catholic Church.
+It exists to offer a resource in Rome for the worldwide Methodist family and to help facilitate Methodist relationships with the wider Christian Church, especially the Roman Catholic Church.